trulsmoller/disaster_response_pipeline/README.md

 Disaster Response Pipeline

 ### Description
 The aim of the project is to create a disaster response pipeline for messages in order to classify them and potentially take action to help people in emergency.
 The data is provided by Figure Eight and contains pre-labeled messages from an actual disaster, and based on it a Machine Learning model with Grid Search is trained to optimize the classification into 36 categories.
 The user interface is a web app where future messages can be input and classified into those categories, for instance by an emergency worker.
+The web app also contains visualization of the data provided by Figure Eight.

 The pipeline consists of three parts:
 1. ETL pipeline - extracts, transforms and loads the raw data of pre-labeled messages; two .csv files are merged, cleaned and stored in a structured database.
 2. Machine Learning pipeline - applying Natural Language Processing (NLP) techniques on the text message data before training a multi-output Random Forest classifier with tuned hyper-parameters through Grid Search.
+3. Web app where the results are displayed

 ### Dependencies